-While many of us always try to choose the greenest options when it comes to our household products, there are some items which contain harmful chemicals that are needed to get the job done.
-It is true that there are many green versions of some of the products listed in this article, however the vast majority of the world today is still purchasing unsustainable, toxic elements inside common everyday objects such as paints and fertilizers.
+While many of us always try to choose the greenest options when it comes to our household products, there are some items that contain harmful chemicals that are needed to get the job done.
+It is true that there are many green versions of some of the products listed in this article, however, the vast majority of the world today is still purchasing unsustainable, toxic elements inside common everyday objects such as paints and fertilizers.

-The products we buy, when not disposed of in a safe manner, can often damage the well-being of our own families, our communities and the environment as a whole.
-Each household in the US produces kilo after kilo of waste each year that is deemed hazardous yet is not disposed of correctly, instead it is placed in the trash bin along with other recyclable items.
+The products we buy, when not disposed of in a safe manner, can often damage the well-being of our own families, our communities, and the environment as a whole.
+Each household in the US produces kilo after kilo of waste each year that is deemed hazardous yet is not disposed of correctly, instead, it is placed in the trash bin along with other recyclable items.
 Let’s take a look at some of the key culprits prevalent in our homes and in society and how to deal with them effectively:

-- 1. Aerosol products
+1. Aerosol Products

 If there is still liquid left in the can you shouldn’t throw it in the trash as it can explode when pressured in the garbage truck- take it to the waste recycling centre unless it explicitly states otherwise.